ippontech/blog-usa/posts/utilization-of-aws-dms-for-cdc-and-full-load.md

 1.  **Identify the primary keys and their data types **
 2.  **Disable all primary key constraints on the target database **

-    If new primary keys exist that were not part of the source database don't include them in your table schematic on your destination prior to the full load.
+    If new primary keys exist that were not part of the source database, don’t include them in your table schematic on your destination prior to the full load.

 3.  **Execute the full load**